abhishekkumar269/web-scraping-portfolio/udemy/README.md

 # Udemy Course Data Scraper 🎯

 ## 📌 Overview
-    This project Fetches Xiaomi product data, specifications, and prices. website using Python.
+    This project Scrapes course titles, instructors, and prices from Udemy website using Python.
     It collects real-time market data, processes it, and stores it in a CSV file for further analysis.

 ---